Updated September 30, 2018.

 - Except where otherwise noted, all fees that you pay to the franchisor or its affiliates are non-refundable.
 Third-party lessors, contractors, and suppliers will decide if payments to them are refundable.

-- The franchisor also offers a discounted Initial Franchise Fee for franchisees committing to open 2 to 3 shops.
+- The franchisor also offers discounted Initial Franchise Fees for franchisees committing to open 2 to 3 Shops.

-- Within 24 months after you sign the Franchise Agreement, you must participate in a coffee origin tour that the franchisor organizes.
-The franchisor will provide you with a $2,000 one-time credit towards the cost of the tour, but you must pay for the remaining costs.
+- Within 24 months after you sign the Franchise Agreement, the franchisor recommends participation in a coffee origin tour that it organizes.
 Costs may vary based on destination.

-- The low end of this estimate assumes only one person participates in the coffee origin tour while the high end of the estimate assumes 2 people participate in the tour.
+- The low end of this estimate assumes you do not participate in the coffee origin tour while the high end of the estimate assumes 1 person participates in the tour.